rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 Additionally, the repository includes detailed documentation to guide you through the setup process.
 Whether you're a seasoned Swift developer or just starting, you'll find the necessary resources to bring your Swift-powered Playdate games to life.

-But if you're up for a deep dive into the technical details of what it takes to take Swift to a new platform, read on!
+But if you're up for a deep dive into the technical details of what it takes to bring Swift to a new platform, read on!

 ## Deep Dive: Bringing Swift to the Playdate